Ketin12138/CBA-Predicting-Enhanced-main/README.md

-# Enhancing Game Outcome Predictions in the Chinese Basketball League: A Machine Learning Framework Leveraging Performance Data
+# Enhancing Game Outcome Prediction in the Chinese Basketball League through a Machine Learning Framework Based on Performance Data

 This repository contains the code implementation for the paper **"Enhancing Game Outcome Prediction in the Chinese Basketball League through a Machine Learning Framework Based on Performance Data".**